dmnfarrell/dmnfarrell.github.io/_posts/2019-03-20-sequence-databases.markdown

 <a href="/img/databases_chart.png"><img src="/img/databases_chart.png" width="500px"></a>
 </div>

+## SRA, ENA and ArrayExpress

+The Sequence Read Archive (SRA) is the INSDC project for storage of raw sequence data from next-generation sequencing platforms such as the Illumina platform.
+This includes data from RNA-Seq and ChIP-Seq studies.
+Data is often uploaded as aligned BAM files.
+You can use the NCBI SRA Toolkit to fetch data using accession numbers.
+Deposition of data in the SRA is mandated by most funding agencies and many journals.
+The European Nucleotide Archive (ENA) are the sequence repositories managed by the EBI and stores EMBL-bank, their instance of primary nucleotide sequences discussed above.
+It also runs an instance of the SRA.
+You can upload raw reads to either platform.
+ArrayExpress stores functional genomics data from various modalities like RNA-Seq.
+It includes a web-based submission tool called Annotare.

 ## BLAST

 Almost all molecular biologists will know about Blast, a sequence match algorithm.
 When you use the [NCBI Blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi) service you are essentially searching the INSDC sequences for matches.
 This is a huge amount of search space and Blasts uses a form of caching so you get the results quickly.

 ## Ensembl vs Entrez Gene

-These two terms confused me simply because they look the same but mean different things.
-Ensembl is a joint project between EMBL-EBI (Eurpoean) and the Sanger Institute to develop a software system annotation on selected eukaryotic genomes.
+I suspect that these two terms are commonly mixed up.
+Ensembl is a joint project between EMBL-EBI (European) and the Sanger Institute to develop a software system annotation on selected eukaryotic genomes.
 Entrez is name of the NCBI infrastructure which provides access to all of the NCBI (US) databases.
 That includes PubMed, SRA etc and the Gene database (Entrez Gene).
 Both are built on INSDC and you could say annotate the same data in varying ways.
 You can therefore map a gene with an Ensembl ID to and Entrez gene name though the process is not as clear cut as you might think.
 Many people prefer to stick to one annotation source and always use Entrez only.

 The websites also look quite different.
 Both have genome browsers.
 As to which website is easier to use is a matter of preference.
 As an example compare these two pages on [Ensembl](https://www.ensembl.org/Homo_sapiens/Gene/Summary?db=core;g=ENSG00000139618) and [Entrez gene](https://www.ncbi.nlm.nih.gov/gene/675) for the BRCA2 gene.
 Both have very similar information.